WrestleMania Backlash (2021): Storylines

-At WrestleMania 37, Bianca Belair won the SmackDown Women's Championship.
+In the main event of Night 1 of WrestleMania 37, Bianca Belair won the SmackDown Women's Championship.
 On the following episode of SmackDown, The Street Profits (Angelo Dawkins and Montez Ford, the latter of whom is Belair's real-life husband) threw Belair a championship celebration.
 Later, Bayley challenged Belair for the title.
 The following week, the championship match was scheduled for WrestleMania Backlash.

-At WrestleMania 37, Rhea Ripley defeated Asuka to win the Raw Women's Championship.
+At Night 2 of WrestleMania 37, Rhea Ripley defeated Asuka to win the Raw Women's Championship.
 The two had a rematch the following night on Raw, however, the match ended in a no-contest after interference from a returning Charlotte Flair, who attacked Asuka.
 Prior to the match, Flair, who had been off TV for the past month, returned that night after missing her first WrestleMania since WrestleMania 32 in 2016.
 The following week, Flair lost to Asuka thanks to a distraction from Ripley.
 Following the match, an irate Flair attacked the referee.
 Adam Pearce subsequently suspended Flair, however, fellow WWE official Sonya Deville, who primarily appeared on SmackDown, reinstated Flair the following week after Flair made a public apology on Raw.
 On the May 3 episode, another rematch between Ripley and Asuka for the Raw Women's Championship was scheduled for WrestleMania Backlash.
 However, Deville allowed Flair a chance to present a proposal and after hearing Flair's case, Deville added Flair to the championship match to make it a triple threat match.

-At the special "WrestleMania Edition" of SmackDown on April 9, Dolph Ziggler and Robert Roode defeated Rey Mysterio and Dominik Mysterio, The Street Profits (Angelo Dawkins and Montez Ford), and Chad Gable and Otis in a fatal four-way tag team match to retain the SmackDown Tag Team Championship.
-The following week, Rey defeated Otis, while Ziggler and Roode retained against The Street Profits.
-On the April 23 episode, The Mysterios defeated Otis and Gable.
-On May 7, a title match between The Mysterios and Ziggler and Roode was scheduled for WrestleMania Backlash.
+At the special "WrestleMania Edition" of SmackDown on April 9, Dolph Ziggler and Robert Roode and The Mysterios (Rey Mysterio and Dominik Mysterio) took part in a fatal four-way tag team match for Ziggler and Roode's SmackDown Tag Team Championship, where the champions retained.
+On May 7, a title match between the two teams was scheduled for WrestleMania Backlash.

 At Night 1 of WrestleMania 37, Bad Bunny and Damian Priest defeated The Miz and John Morrison.
 On the following Raw, The Miz hosted a segment of "Miz TV" along with Morrison, which also saw the return of Miz's wife Maryse to WWE programming, who last appeared in December 2019.
 Miz bragged and claimed that he turned Bad Bunny into a WWE superstar.
 Priest interrupted and praised Bad Bunny and then challenged Miz and Morrison to a handicap match.
 Priest lost the match after The Miz pinned him with a roll-up and used the ropes as leverage while Maryse also assisted.
 Priest then defeated The Miz the following week.
 On the May 3 episode, Priest defeated Morrison due to an untimely distraction by The Miz.
 The following week, Priest defeated Morrison to pick the stipulation for his match against The Miz at WrestleMania Backlash, and chose a lumberjack match.